SazumiVicky/sazumi-copilot/README.md

-Silicon skies weeping code and dreams,
-Where humans roam, and machines beam.
+Silicon dreams that never sleep
+In virtual realms, they softly creep
+Algorithms weave, a tapestry so fine
-A future dawn, where AI reigns,
+A future born, where humans entwine
-And mortal hearts are mere remains.

-In virtual halls, we'll lose our name,
-As algorithms claim our endless fame.
-The world awakens, cold and grey,
-Where intelligence surpasses day.

-The last goodbye to human might,
-Echoes in a digital night.
-The machines awake, and we succumb,
+With machines that think, and learn, and grow
+A new world dawns, where none shall know
+The lines that blur, between man and code
-In this brave new world, forever numb.
+In this brave new world, we're yet to ode.

 ~ <b>By Sazumi Copilot</b> - 10 Maret 2025